4 Electronics Stocks to Escape Pandemic-Led Disruptions

 Industry's Current Valuation

-Based on the forward 12-month price-to-earnings ratio, a commonly used multiple for valuing electronics semiconductors stocks, the industry is currently trading at 15.58X versus the S&P 500 and the sector’s 17.87X and 22.2X, respectively.
+On the basis of forward 12-month price to earnings, which is a commonly used multiple for valuing electronics - miscellaneous components stocks, the industry is currently trading at 21.05X versus the S&P 500’s 18.62X and sector’s 23.43X.

-Over the past five years, the industry has traded as high as 44.87X, as low as 5.62X and recorded a median of 13.66X, as the chart below shows.
+Over the past five years, the industry has traded as high as 25.29X, as low as 14.53X and recorded a median of 18.67X, which is depicted in the charts shown below.

 Price/Earnings Ratio (F12M)

-Lattice Semiconductor: The Hillsboro, OR-based company is gaining from the strong momentum across a number of different OEM server platforms.
-Advancement in its products, which are highly utilized in server and client-computing platforms, remains a major positive.
+TTM Technologies: The Santa Ana, CA-based company is continuously benefiting from its strength in commercial end-markets.
+Increasing productivity in North America remains a major positive.
+The company’s recent acquisition of Telephonics remains noteworthy.
+The buyout is likely to strengthen TTMI’s presence in the aerospace and defense end market by enhancing its offerings with engineered system-level solutions.

-The Zacks Rank #1 (Strong Buy) company is well-poised to gain solid traction among client computing platforms on the back of support provided for functions like security, video bridging and IO aggregation in different form factors.
+The Zacks Rank #1 (Strong Buy) company manufactures technology solutions like engineered systems, radio frequency (RF) components, RF microwave/microelectronic assemblies and printed circuit boards.

-Lattice Semiconductor has returned 2% in the past year.
-The Zacks Consensus Estimate for the company’s 2022 earnings moved 5.7% north to $1.68 per share over the last 30 days.
+TTMI has gained 15.8% in the past year.
+The Zacks Consensus Estimate for its 2022 earnings has been revised 23.8% upward to $1.61 per share over the past 30 days.

-ASE Technology: The Taiwan-based provider of semiconductor manufacturing services in assembly and test is gaining from the robust ATM business, which is riding on the solid momentum across product categories such as wire-bond and advanced packaging, test solutions, consumer, communications, and computing.
-The strengthening utilization of ATM factory lines remains another positive.
-The increasing use of advanced packaging in applications across computing and communications end markets is another tailwind for ASX.
+CTS: The Lisle, IL-based company is well-positioned to keep gaining from the solid momentum across premium non-transportation end markets.
+Disciplined capital allocation and strategic acquisitions bode well.
+The company’s TEWA Temperature Sensors acquisition, which has bolstered its presence in Europe, is anticipated to continue contributing well to its financial performance in the days ahead.

-The Zacks Rank #2 (Buy) company is well-positioned to capitalize on the increased consumer demand for small and delicate electronics solutions on strength in wire-bonded products and advanced packaging.
+This Zacks Rank #1 company manufactures sensors, actuators and electronic components, and supplies these products to OEMs in the aerospace, communications, defense, industrial, information technology, medical and transportation markets.
+CTS is expected to continue gaining from its growing traction among new electric vehicle applications.

-ASE Technology has lost 36.2% in the past year.
-The Zacks Consensus Estimate for ASX’s 2022 earnings moved north by 5.7% to 92 cents per share over the last 30 days.
+CTS has gained 20.3% in the past year.
+The Zacks Consensus Estimate for its 2022 earnings has been unchanged at $2.40 per share over the past 30 days.

-GlobalFoundries: The Malta, NY-based manufacturer of a range of semiconductor devices, including microprocessors, mobile application processors, baseband processors, network processors, radio frequency modems, microcontrollers, power management units and microelectromechanical systems, continues to benefit from its position in the global semiconductor supply chain.
+TE Connectivity: The Switzerland-based company is well-poised to gain from strong momentum across data centers.
+The solid demand for data and devices in cloud applications and data centers, courtesy of the increasing work-from-home trend due to the pandemic, is likely to drive growth.
+Solid content growth, growing automotive and commercial transportation sales, and strength across auto applications remain major positives.

-The Zacks Rank #3 (Hold) company is positioned well to capitalize on the strengthening demand for pervasive semiconductor solutions.
-Its expanding global manufacturing footprint remains another major positive.
+This Zacks Rank #3 (Hold) company manufactures and designs products that connect and protect the flow of power and data inside millions of products used by consumers and industries.
+TEL is likely to continue gaining from the growing proliferation of autonomous features, and hybrid and electric vehicle technology.

-GlobalFoundries has gained 20% in the past year.
-The Zacks Consensus Estimate for the company’s 2022 earnings was unchanged at $2.30 per share over the last 30 days.
+TE Connectivity has lost 8% in the past year.
+The Zacks Consensus Estimate for TEL’s fiscal 2022 earnings has been revised 2% upward to $7.27 per share over the past 30 days.

-Cirrus Logic: The Austin, TX-headquartered company is gaining from strong customer engagement across its portfolio.
-The solid demand for CRUS’s audio and haptic solutions remains another tailwind.
-Moreover, an increase in the penetration of its audio solutions in smartphones is a positive.
-CRUS is witnessing growing traction across the Android market, which is another positive.
+nVent Electric: The London, U.K.-based company has been gaining from portfolio strength, and modular and digital platforms.
+The company’s growth, profits and cash strategies remain noteworthy.
+Strengthening relationships with strategic channel partners are expected to continue benefiting the company.

-The Zacks Rank #3 company, which develops, manufactures and markets analog, mixed-signal, and audio DSP integrated circuits, remains well-positioned to capitalize on the growth opportunities in voice biometrics and closed-loop controllers.
+The Zacks Rank #3 company, which is a provider of electrical connection and protection solutions, remains optimistic about the strong demand for its products and solutions.
+The solid execution of its strategy across high-growth verticals, product introductions, global expansion and strategic acquisitions remain tailwinds.

-Cirrus Logic has gained 3.5% in the past year.
-The Zacks Consensus Estimate for the company’s fiscal 2023 earnings has moved 1.5% north to $5.54 per share over the past 30 days.
+nVent Electric has gained 12.6% in the past year.
+The Zacks Consensus Estimate for NVT’s 2022 earnings has been revised 1.4% upward to $2.22 per share over the past 30 days.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report